-Rogers also asserts that the evidence of Hall's "grow operation" was not relevant to his guilt.
-However, Rogers was charged with being part of a criminal enterprise, which included the "grow operation."
+Jones also asserts that the evidence of Hall's "grow operation" was not relevant to his quilt.
+However, Jones was charged with being part of a criminal enterprise, which included the "grow operation."
 Thus, evidence of the "grow operation" was relevant to the existence and scope of the enterprise itself.
 Since the existence of the enterprise is a fact of consequence to the case, the evidence of the "grow operation" was relevant evidence.
-Rogers was free to argue that he had no knowledge of the grow operation.
+Jones was free to argue that he had no knowledge of the "grow operation."

-Since both the phone records and the evidence from the grow operation were relevant, we find no abuse of discretion on the part of the trial court in admitting them.
-Accordingly, we overrule Rogers' eleventh assignment of error.
+Since both the phone records and the evidence from the "grow operation" were relevant, we find no abuse of discretion on the part of the trial court in admitting them.
+Accordingly, we overrule Jones' eleventh assignment of error.

-In his twelfth assignment of error, Rogers argues that the trial court erred in instructing the jury.
-However, Rogers failed to object to the jury instructions at trial.
-To the contrary, his counsel told the court, "we're satisfied with the instructions."
-(Trial Transcript 2816).
+In his twelfth assignment of error, Jones argues that the trial court erred in instructing the jury.
+At trial, the only jury instruction Jones objected to was the trial court's definition of an "enterprise."

+A trial court has broad discretion in deciding how to fashion jury instructions.
+State v.
+Weston (July 16, 1999), Washington App.
+No. 97CA31, unreported; State v.
+Blair (Dec.
+4, 1997), Meigs App.
+No. 96CA27, unreported.
 "A party may not assign as error the giving or the failure to give any instructions unless he objects thereto before the jury retires to consider its verdict, stating specifically the matter to which he objects and the grounds of his objection."
 Crim.R.
 30(A).
 A defendant who fails to object to jury instructions before the jury retires to deliberate waives any error in the jury instructions.
 State v.
 Williford (1990), 49 Ohio St.3d 247, citing State v.
 Lane (1976), 49 Ohio St.2d 77, paragraph one of the syllabus.